tamus-cyber/cyber.tamus.edu/docs/policy/guidelines/incident-notification/index.md

 This document provides guidance to Texas A&M University System members for submitting incident notifications to Texas A&M System Cybersecurity.

-Title 1 Texas Administrative Code § 202.1 defines "security incident" as "an event which results in the accidental or deliberate unauthorized access, loss, disclosure, modification, disruption, or destruction of information or information resources."[^1] Texas A&M System security control standard IR-6 requires system members to notify Texas A&M System Cybersecurity and consult with the System Chief Information Security Officer regarding information security incidents involving their information and information systems, whether managed by the member, contractor, or other source.
+Title 1 Texas Administrative Code § 202.1 defines "security incident" as "an event which results in the accidental or deliberate unauthorized access, loss, disclosure, modification, disruption, or destruction of information or information resources."[^1] Texas A&M System security control standard IR-6 requires system members to notify Texas A&M System Cybersecurity and consult with the System Chief Information Security Officer regarding incidents involving their information and information systems, whether managed by the member, contractor, or other source.
 This includes privacy incidents that do not impact information systems and any incidents involving industrial control systems or operational technology.

 These guidelines support Texas A&M System Cybersecurity in executing its mission objectives and provide the following benefits: